Boy Scouts of America files for bankruptcy amid hundreds of sexual abuse lawsuits - Local News 8

 “These young boys took an oath.
 They pledged to be obedient, pledged to support the Scouts and pledged to be honorable.
 Many of them are extremely angry that that’s not what happened to them and the Boy Scouts of America did not step up in the way they should have,” Mones said.

-The BSA faced hundreds of lawsuits from alleged sexual abuse victims across the country — all of which are now suspended because of the bankruptcy filing.
+The Boy Scouts of America faced hundreds of lawsuits from alleged sexual abuse victims across the country — all of which are now suspended because of the bankruptcy filing.

 Several of the lawsuits allege repeated fondling, exposure to pornography, and forced anal or oral sex.
-In response, the BSA said at the time that they “care deeply about all victims of child abuse and sincerely apologize to anyone who was harmed during their time in Scouting.”
+In response, the Boy Scouts of America said at the time that they “care deeply about all victims of child abuse and sincerely apologize to anyone who was harmed during their time in Scouting.”
 They added that they were “outraged that there have been times when individuals took advantage of our program to abuse innocent children.”

 “We believe victims, we support them, we pay for counseling by a provider of their choice and we encourage them to come forward.
 It is the Boy Scouts of America (BSA) policy that all incidents of suspected abuse are reported to law enforcement,” the organization said.